 - Parsley: Go fresh, not dried.
 Choose the Italian or flat leaf variety; curly is a bit more bitter.

 - Thyme: Go with fresh sprigs, another essential herb and easy to grow.
-One of my top most used fresh herbs with an earthy, minty flavor.
+One of my top most used fresh herbs.
 Toss in whole sprigs.
 No need to strip the leaves.

 - Pepper: Use whole black peppercorns for a full bodied taste.
 Cracked or ground will taste spicy and overpowering.
 The world's most traded spice.
 A must for all broths.